pratikjshah/Sketch-Guides/README.md

 ## Notes

 - Material and/or Bootstrap column layout is the most widely used standard for designs.
-- This came to be because I felt that there isn't a clean solution available to do grids for layers (and I had no plans on a Weekend).
+- This came to me because I felt that there isn't a clean solution available to do grids for layers (and I had no plans on a Weekend).

 ## License